Valentines Day is fast approaching and what better way to surprise your loved one than with some high-quality Celtic jewelry.

 2. The Trinity Knot Also Know As The Triquetra – Celtic Jewelry

-My personal favourite Celtic symbol and an excellent Christmas present.
+My personal favourite Celtic symbol and an excellent Valentines day gift.
 The Trinity knot has made it into many major motion pictures over the years.

 The Trinity Knot is a much-treasured symbol of Irish and Celtic history and instantly recognised by its infinite tri-spiral form symbolising everlasting life, everlasting love and everlasting connection.